Skip to main content

 Introduction

-Once you call the endpont using scanRef the JSON response will respond with one of the following authentication types:
+Once you call the endpoint using the scanRef, the response will contain one of the following authentication types:

 NameDescription